It is important to be clear about your intentions.

 - Some of these programs can help you get certified in the country that you will be studying in, as well as back in Ontario.

-- As McMaster students, you have access to the following databases: GoinGlobal and My World Abroad.
-These are helpful, comprehensive resources that can provide information about cost of living, employment opportunities, and other essential needs for your time abroad
+- Note: As a McMaster student, you have access to GoinGlobal and My World Abroad which are resources that can provide information about cost of living, employment opportunities, and other essential needs for your time abroad

 Depending on what guides you to the teaching profession, there are a range of options.
 The following are just a few suggestions: